LivelyDismay/Learn-To-Mod/wabbajack-stuff/Readme.md

 - Why can't I use multiple companions/why can't I use Dogmeat with a vanilla companion?

   - One follower is enough, and Heather (a modded follower from [here](https://www.nexusmods.com/fallout4/mods/23273)) doesn't occupy a "follower" slot, so you can have Heather + one other companion.
 Considering how overpowered that is, there is no reason I should add Dogmeat to the mix as well.

-- I've been following along your [amazing and wonderful modding tutorials](https://github.com/LivelyDismay/Learn-To-Mod/blob/main/Main.md) and they're great!
-But my added mods are breaking precombines/previs/making shit flicker in and out of existence a lot.
-What the hell, man?

-  - Load your mods ABOVE all the `* Previs.esp` files in the load order.

-- I've been following along your [totally shitty modding tutorials](https://github.com/LivelyDismay/Learn-To-Mod/blob/main/Main.md) and they suck!
-My game keeps crashing when I add stuff after following your instructions!
-What the hell, man?

-  - That sucks.
-Post in general-f4-discussions in the Wabbajack server, or any channel in my personal discord server.
-If you're not a dick, I'm genuinely more than happy to help if I can.

 ---